-I love a love-hate relationship with rhubarb.
+I love a love-hate relationship with rhubarb, except when it comes to this recipe for rhubarb raspberry simple syrup that I use to make homemade sodas.
 A part of me feels like I should adore it as much as rest of America, but the part of me is afraid of the red celery like vegetable.
 It is a vegetable, right?
 My great grandmother and grandmother use to cook with it.
 I am not sure what they made.
 Probably jams.
 I was so unsure of this mystery veggie that I probably didn’t eat it.
 I mean, why would someone put celery into their jams.

 The past few years when it hits the markets, I bring a few stalks home and play with it.
 I baked into berry heavy desserts and have used it in savory chutneys for grilled meats.
 I don’t hate it now.
 As well I am not afraid of it.
 I actually like the tartness it adds to my dishes.
 Maybe I am becoming quit fond of it.